 In recent years, fat grafting therapeutic benefits have also been documented in the healing of wounds and scars and its ability to repair damage to (breast) tissues as a result of radiation treatment.

-Fat grafting involves transplanting excess fat from one body area to another, such as the face, hands, breasts, and buttock, to correct, remodel, volumise, and rejuvenate.
+Fat grafting involves transplanting excess fat from one body area to another, such as the face, hands, breasts, and buttocks, to correct, remodel, volumise, and rejuvenate.

 The beauty of this customised treatment is that it also removes excess fat from other parts of the body (donor site) such as the abdomen, love handles, thighs or buttocks.

 According to Dr. Ivan Puah, ADR-C Breast Enhancement is a popular option at the clinic for post-breastfeeding mothers with saggy, droopy, and “empty” breast issues.
-It is also popular among women with smaller breasts seeking to increase their cup size without going through the breast implants route.
-In Singapore, there is a reported 20% increase in women who chose to increase their cup via fat grafting instead of implant procedures.
+It is also popular among women with smaller breasts seeking to increase their cup size without going through the breast implant route.
+In Singapore, there is a reported 20% increase in women who chose to increase their cup size via fat grafting instead of implant procedures.
 Women love fat grafting for their natural and long-lasting results and associated safety.
-Another significant benefit of fat grafting, according to Dr. Ivan Puah is that you won’t need to remove or replace the fat, unlike breast implants, where it is advised to change every 10 years or so.
+Another significant benefit of fat grafting, according to Dr. Ivan Puah is that you won’t need to remove or replace the fat, unlike breast implants, which are advised to change every ten years or so.

-The advantages of fat grafting for breasts include:
+The advantages of fat grafting for breasts include the following:

 ● The ability to correct breast asymmetry

-Fat grafting to the buttocks is suitable for those who have a substantial amount of excess fat elsewhere on the body that is available for harvesting, who desire fuller and rounder buttocks without the use of implants.
+Fat grafting to the buttocks is suitable for those with a substantial amount of excess fat elsewhere on the body that is available for harvesting and who desire fuller and rounder buttocks without using implants.
 Fat grafting to the buttocks provides a more natural look.
-Compared to buttock implants, there is a lesser chance of complications such as fluid collection, implant displacement or capsular contracture.
+Compared to buttock implants, there is a lesser chance of complications such as fluid collection, implant displacement, or capsular contracture.

-Facial fat grafting is an excellent option for those who desire a more youthful appearance but is hampered by traditional facelift costs and recovery time.
-It is done under local anaesthesia rather than general anaesthesia.
+Facial fat grafting is an excellent option for those seeking a more youthful appearance.
+It is done under local anaesthesia.
 Compared to dermal fillers, fat grafting results are longer lasting and less likely to cause an allergic reaction.

-The other benefits of facial fat grafting also include:
+The other benefits of facial fat grafting also include the following:

 • It helps in repairing scars